Data Modeling with Snowflake - Serge Gershkovich - E-Book

 About the author

 Serge Gershkovich is a seasoned data architect with decades of experience designing and maintaining enterprise-scale data warehouse platforms and reporting solutions.
 He is a leading subject matter expert, speaker, content creator, and Snowflake Data Superhero.
 Serge earned a bachelor of science degree in information systems from the State University of New York (SUNY) Stony Brook.
 Throughout his career, Serge has worked in model-driven development from SAP BW/HANA to dashboard design to cost-effective cloud analytics with Snowflake.
-He currently serves as Head of Product at SqlDBM, an online database modeling tool.
+He currently serves as product success lead at SqlDBM, an online database modeling tool.

 About the reviewers